ghfigueiro/amini-soil-prediction/README.md

 ---

-## ✅ Final Notes
+## ✅ Future works

-This solution balances performance and generalization by combining tree-based models, domain-specific feature engineering, and external remote sensing data.
+- Tune hyperparameters and apply tailored feature engineering for each nutrient-specific model.
-The methodology is flexible and can be extended to other geographies facing similar challenges in soil nutrient estimation.
+- Build an interpretable model to gain insights into which features contribute most to each nutrient prediction.